Hidden Markov Models and the Bayes Filter in Categorical Probability: Introduction

-\begin{itemize} \item In \Cref{sec:hmm}, we develop the theory of hidden Markov models in Markov categories.
-We start this development by considering \newterm{Markov chains} first in \Cref{sec:markov_models_in_a_cat}.
-While traditionally, Markov chains are described measure-theoretically, or often just in discrete probability only, we extend the definition to all Markov categories with conditionals.
-At this level of generality, we show that the local and global Markov properties are both equivalent to the factorization property which defines a Markov chain in terms of transition kernels (\Cref{prop:MarkovChainMarkovProps}).
-Markov chains form the basis for the rest of this paper.
-We then give examples of Markov chains in a few relevant Markov categories.
+\Cref{sec:background} introduces relevant background from the relatively new theory of Markov categories.
+This should make the paper accessible to anyone familiar with symmetric monoidal categories and string diagrams as well as basic probability.
+In particular, we present the definition of Markov category together, with the most pertinent examples being $\finstoch$ for discrete probability, $\gauss$ for Gaussian probability, $\borelstoch$ for measure-theoretic probability and $\finsetmulti$ for possibilistic nondeterminism.
+We also recall those concepts from the theory of Markov categories that are relevant to the present paper.
+In \Cref{sec:overview}, we then provide a more technical outline of the novel contributions of this paper.
+In \Cref{sec:implementation}, we briefly discuss the \texttt{C++} implementation of our formalism and highlight how the categorical structure can be facilitates modular system design.
+In \Cref{sec:related_work}, we discuss related work and the connections to existing literature.

-Subsequently, in \Cref{sec:hidden_markov_models_in_a_cat} we build \newterm{hidden Markov models} in a Markov category with conditionals based on the Markov chain construction.
-Again, we characterize these in terms of various equivalent Markov properties and in terms of a factorization into kernels (\Cref{prop:MarkovProperties}).
-We then give similar examples of hidden Markov models in relevant Markov categories.
+In \Cref{sec:hmm}, we treat hidden Markov models within the framework of Markov categories with conditionals.
+We begin in \Cref{sec:markov_models_in_a_cat} with \newterm{Markov chains} by generalizing their traditional definition and characterization in terms of Markov properties to the categorical setting.
+In \Cref{sec:hidden_markov_models_in_a_cat}, we extend this to \newterm{hidden Markov models}, which we characterize in terms of Markov properties as well (\Cref{prop:MarkovProperties}), and we provide examples in various Markov categories.

-\item In \Cref{sec:BayesFilter}, we develop the categorical formulation of the \newterm{Bayesian filter}, which is the result of applying Bayesian inferencing to a hidden Markov model.
-There are several ways to compute a Bayesian filter: a given hidden Markov model can be conditioned over its observation channels in batch or recursively.
-We show that these constructions are equivalent (\Cref{prop:B_n}).
-When a fixed sequence of deterministic states is applied to these channels to act as observations, the \newterm{instantiated Bayes filter} results.
-We also show that this sequence of observations can equivalently be applied in batch or recursively (\Cref{prop:inst_BF}).
-We then give several examples of the instantiated Bayes filter in relevant Markov categories.
-A notable example is the Kalman filter, which is recovered from the recursive instantiated Bayes filter applied to $\gauss$.
-We also discuss the deterministic counterparts of the Bayes filter that occur when the Markov category that forms our setting is representable.